 05 of 07

-The fact that some drought-tolerant ground covers (more of which follow below) are at least mildly invasive should not surprise us very much.
-After all, plants such as Vinca minor and Japanese pachysandra need to be tough to survive in dry soils....
+The fact that some drought-tolerant ground covers are at least mildly invasive should not surprise us very much.
+After all, plants such as V. minor and Japanese pachysandra need to be tough to survive in dry soils.
 And they do not turn that toughness on and off to please us.
 A tough plant will, in many cases, out-compete its competition for available resources, including water.
 Another example that is tempting to plant but definitely invasive is lily-of-the-valley, famous for its great-smelling blooms that resemble little bells.

-You will have to make up your own mind as to whether you wish to grow plants such as Vinca minor.
-This article is neither endorsing nor condemning the plant; rather, it is simply giving you information you need to know to make an informed decision.
+You will have to make up your own mind as to whether you wish to grow plants such as V. minor.
+Using this background about the plant, you can make an informed decision.

 06 of 07